 What values are shared when Ngan’gi artists create art with a wish to share stories of Ngan’gi culture, cosmology, and knowledge?
 How can art facilitate cross-cultural communication ?

-Drawing on ethnographic fieldwork, Maria Øien is presenting art and design stories made by Ngan’gi artists, an Aboriginal community in Northern Australia.
-She is exploring a parallel to Sami relationships to sacred Sieidis in nature.
+Drawing on ethnographic fieldwork, Maria Øien presents art and design stories made by Ngan’gi artists, an Aboriginal community in Northern Australia.
+She explores a parallel to Sami relationships to sacred Sieidis in nature.
 Furthermore, she takes a critical look at the intercultural contradictions involved in art sales by exploring the term «shame-job» and the statement «black art on white walls.»

 [Photo: Stian Thoresen.
 Maria Øien learning to loop a dilly bag by Molly Yawalminy and Mercia Wawul in Nauiyu, 2007.]